verdaccio/verdaccio/website/docs/plugin-auth.md

 ## How do the authentication plugin works? {#how-do-the-authentication-plugin-works}

-Basically we have to return an object with a single method called `authenticate` that will recieve 3 arguments (`user, password, callback`).
+Basically we have to return an object with a single method called `authenticate` that will receive 3 arguments (`user, password, callback`).

 On each request, `authenticate` will be triggered and the plugin should return the credentials, if the `authenticate` fails, it will fallback to the `$anonymous` role by default.